Humphrys genealogy

 The Blennerhassett problem

-I call it as proved that my ancestor George Cashel (born 1807) descends from Robert Blennerhassett (died 1765) and his wife Frances Yielding.
-Nothing else explains the DNA.
+I call it as proved that our ancestor George Cashel (born 1807) descends somehow from Robert Blennerhassett (died 1765) and his wife Frances Yielding.
+Nothing else explains the DNA plus other evidence.

 I am trying to prove a story from 1807.